spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Installation

-The rest of the guide requires you already have Spokestack installed in your project.
-See [the README](https://github.com/spokestack/spokestack-ios/blob/master/README.md) for more information on installation, or if you're using [CocoaPods](https://cocoapods.org/), it's as easy as adding
+The rest of the guide will assume you already have the Spokestack framework installed in your project.
+See [the README](https://github.com/spokestack/spokestack-ios/blob/master/README.md) for more information, but if you're using [CocoaPods](https://cocoapods.org/), it's as easy as adding

 ```bash
 pod 'Spokestack-iOS'